xjphongx/xjphongx/README.md

 # 👋 Hello, I'm Jimmy Phong

 I'm a full stack software engineer who enjoys solving problems and developing web applications.
-I am currently in the process of honing my technical skill.
+I am currently in the process of honing my technical skill!
 When I am not coding or debugging, you can find me playing basketball :basketball_man: or walking my cat :smiley_cat:.

+- 🔭 I’m currently working on [vanlife](https://github.com/xjphongx/van_life)

+- 🌱 I’m currently learning JavaScript and React

+- 📫 How to reach me: (jimmyphong12@gmail.com)
 <!--
 **xjphongx/xjphongx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.